Charged with a Federal Offense in Ohio? Call HMW Law

 The agents may spend months or years looking into a person they believe is involved in a federal offense.
 During this time, they gather evidence that they eventually hand over to a federal prosecutor.
 This information is what a U.S. Attorney will use to build their case and attempt to prove guilt beyond a reasonable doubt.

-- Fraud: Using deception to take the property, finances, benefits, or assets of another is fraud, which can include mail fraud, credit card fraud, healthcare fraud, securities fraud, etc.
+- Fraud: Using deception to take the property, finances, benefits, or assets of another is fraud, which can include mail fraud, wire fraud, credit card fraud, healthcare fraud, securities fraud, etc

 Other commonly prosecuted federal crimes include: